 Painted cabinets are still a favorite to homeowners because paint is so customizable.
 You can completely change the look of your kitchen simply by changing the cabinetry paint color.
 You can have your cabinets painted any color in the rainbow for a bold pop of color.
 Wood kitchen cabinets, while not as colorful, are also customizable with different woods and stains.

-- Benefits of wood cabinets
+- Benefits of Wood Kitchen Cabinets

 - Types of natural wood kitchen cabinets

-- What do Wood Cabinets Cost?
+- What do Wood Kitchen Cabinets Cost?